 Rule 4-104.3 (a): A men’s lightweight crew, including a single scull (1x), shall have no rower who weighs more than 160 lbs. …. (b) A women’s lightweight crew, including a single scull (1x), shall have no rower who weighs more than 130 lbs.

 DSMR Rule: We no longer require weigh-ins for lightweights.
-However, any rower entered in a lightweight event must submit to a weigh-in if requested by regatta officials at any time before the event or immediately following the event (should there be a protest, for instance).
+However, a rower entered in a lightweight may challenge another before the race or at the conclusion of the race during the objection period (see below).
 Any rower who fails a weigh-in or refuses to be weighed will be disqualified from all lightweight events at the Regatta for two years including the current year.

 DSMR does not weigh coxswains.